New Holland Honeyeater calling its mates

 Australasian Grebe

-The Australian Grebes have shed they winter coat and put on they breeding plumage.
+The Australian Grebes have shed they winter coat and put on their breeding plumage.
 In past years, the Grebes have built their nest at the Oak Street Wetland and produced a few chicks.

 This year, the Grebe number seemed to be lower.
 At one point, I observed 3 Grebes but, recently, only 1 Grebe had been seen.
 Hopefully, there is at least another Grebe hiding in a nest in the midst of the reeds.